 7.1 Mosquito Bite Symptoms

 Itching is usually caused immediately after the bite of the mosquito.
 The main reason behind the itch is the mosquito saliva.
 The itch is usually irresistible and lasts for a long time.

 2. Bite Places

 The bite places are usually not fixed for a mosquito bite.
-Any area that is exposed can be the bite place for the mosquito.
+Any exposed area can be a bite place for mosquitos.